meeeejin/til/percona/install-pmm-on-ubuntu.md

 [mysql:queries] OK, now monitoring MySQL queries from perfschema using DSN root:***@unix(/tmp/mysql.sock)
 ```

-To see what is being monitored, run `pmm-admin` list:
+To see what is being monitored, run `pmm-admin list`:

 ```bash
 $ sudo pmm-admin list